Rian1010/Charity-Website/README.md

 and back to a plus sign, after being clicked again.
 Through the if and else statement, I edited the style of the content to cause the scrollHeight property to appear and disappear to make it look like the collapsible bars open, when clicked and close, if clicked again.

+I learned how to write the code for the accordions and used most of its code from [W3Schools](https://www.w3schools.com/howto/howto_js_accordion.asp).

 Furthermore, for the calculator to work, the following constants were used:
 - const btns - connected it to each of the buttons with the, 'calcBtn' class
 - const equalBtn - connected to the equal button of the calculator